tgudaghe/Heart-Attack-Diagnosis-using-Machine-Learning/README.md

 - Matplotlib / Seaborn for visualization
 - Scikit-learn for ML modeling

-### Modelling
+### 🧮 Modeling Techniques

-- Several machine learning models are applied to the preprocessed data, including Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors (KNN), Naive Bayes, and Support Vector Machine (SVM).
-To address class imbalance, SMOTE (Synthetic Minority Over-sampling Technique) was applied to the training data.
-Models were evaluated using confusion matrices, classification reports, and ROC-AUC scores to assess the performance.
+The following machine learning models were applied:

+- Logistic Regression
+- Decision Tree
+- Random Forest
+- K-Nearest Neighbors (KNN)
+- Naive Bayes
+- Support Vector Machine (SVM)
+- Gradient Boosting Classifier

+To address class imbalance in the dataset, **SMOTE (Synthetic Minority Over-sampling Technique)** was used on the training set.
+Model performance was evaluated using:

+- Confusion Matrix
+- Classification Report (Precision, Recall, F1-Score)
+- ROC-AUC Score

-## Result Summary
+## 📈 Results Summary

-The models developed during this study effectively classify individuals based on heart disease risk, with Gradient Boosting Classifier and Random Forest showing the highest potential for deployment in a clinical setting.
-Both model achieved 90% accuracy.
-The results suggest that integrating the model into clinical decision support systems could enhance early detection and treatment of heart disease.
+The models built for this study effectively classified individuals based on heart disease risk.
+Among all, the **Gradient Boosting Classifier** and **Random Forest** models showed the highest performance, each achieving approximately **90% accuracy**.
+These results indicate strong potential for deployment in clinical decision-support tools aimed at early detection and prevention of heart disease.

+## ✅ Conclusion

+Integrating machine learning models into healthcare systems can augment clinical decision-making, reduce diagnostic errors, and enable proactive care.
+The success of this project demonstrates how data-driven methods can enhance early diagnosis and potentially save lives.